tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 ### Index trait

 It's a bit unfortunate that certain traits like `Index` return `&Self::Output` instead of just `Self::Output`.
-I can't implement this type for `Slice` because I need to return an owned type.
+I can't implement this type for `Slice` because I need to return `SliceRef` instead of a reference.
 I assume this constraint is because we didn't have [GAT](https://blog.rust-lang.org/2022/10/28/gats-stabilization.html)s when these traits were being developed.
 Today we could write

 ```rust
 trait Index {